Kip Moore: Musical career

 He spent eight years in Nashville before signing a record deal with MCA Nashville.
 His debut single, "Mary Was the Marrying Kind", peaked at number 45 on the country singles charts published by Billboard.

 On September 27, 2011, he released his second single, "Somethin' 'Bout a Truck".
 The song was followed by the release of his debut album Up All Night in April 2012.
 Moore co-wrote every song on the album, and Brett James produced it.
 A month later, "Somethin' 'Bout a Truck" hit number 1 on the Billboard country charts.
 "Beer Money" was the album's second single, followed by "Hey Pretty Girl".
 These songs also reached the country Top 5.
 Up All Night was the most commercially successful album for a debut country male artist in both 2012 and 2013.

 Moore co-wrote two tracks on Thompson Square's self-titled debut album which was released in February 2011: "All the Way" and "Let's Fight", the latter of which was their debut single.
 He also co-wrote James Wesley's 2012 single "Walking Contradiction".
 He also co-wrote Frankie Ballard's 2016 single "Cigarette".

 Wild Ones (2013–2016)

 In October 2013, Moore announced his fifth single, "Young Love".
 It charted at number 22 on the Country Airplay in March 2014.
 After it underperformed, it was followed by "Dirt Road", which failed to make Top 40.
 Moore then decided to "scrap" his second album and compose new material.
 Moore then released "I'm to Blame", the lead single to his 2015 album, Wild Ones.
+In 2016, Kip released his first EP titled Underground, featuring tracks “My Kind” and an acoustic version of “Midnight Slowdance”.